Version: 2.1

 |---|---|

-| City boards for local coordination | Auto-generated boards per city |
+| Community boards for coordination | Auto-generated boards per community |

-| Post, comment, tag, mention, react | Standard forum functionality with moderation |
+| Post, comment, tag, mention, react | Standard forum functionality with CL moderation |

 Why it matters: Discussion boards keep the community alive between events.
 They’re the “always-on” aspect of the portal.

-Details: features/05-DISCUSSION-BOARDS.md
+Details: phases/phase-3/README.md

 | For End Users | For Technical Teams |